intmus/inttheory19-20/_18-chromatic-chords/a1-ex-neapolitan.md

 - Into a cadential 6/4 progression
 - Into a vii<sup>o7</sup>/V

 As you observed in the example, the bII chord is most commonly used as a pre-dominant function.
 In this case, you can make the argument that it is most similar to a pre-dominant ii chord, because it has the same scale degrees of ^2, ^4, and ^6, with a lowered ^2 and ^6.
-While this is true, if you look at the common doubling and inversion of the Neapolitan chord -- first inversion with a doubled third -- it may be easier for you to consider the Neapolitan as a functional substitution for a borrowed iv chord.
+While this is true, if you look at the common doubling and inversion of the Neapolitan chord--first inversion with a doubled third--it may be easier for you to consider the Neapolitan as a functional substitution for a borrowed iv chord.
 This ensures correct doubling and voice-leading tendencies.
 Look at the chords side-by-side in below, and you will notice there is only a half-step difference between the two chords.

 {% capture ex3 %}X:3
-T:bII and iv
+T:bII6 and iv
 M:4/4
 L:1/2
 Q:1/4=90